aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 ```
 ## Securing your environment with Calico network policies

+By default, installing Calico addon for network policy support will enable customers to define standard [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+However, Calico also allows Custom Resource Definitions (CRD) which gives you the ability to add features not in the Kubernetes policies, such as:
+- Explicit Deny rules
+- Layer 7 rule support (i.e. Http Request types)
+- Endpoint support other than standard pods: OpenShift, VMs, interfaces, etc.

+In order to use CRDs (in particular for *projectcalico.org/v3* Calico API), you need to install the Calico CLI (`calicoctl`).

 ### Installing calicoctl

-In order to use Calico Customer Resource Definitions (CRD), you need to install `calicoctl`.
 Follow the instructions found [here](https://docs.projectcalico.org/getting-started/clis/calicoctl/install), under *Install calicoctl as a binary on a single host* it will include instructions for your specific OS.
 You can test that calicoctl was installed correctly using the following:

 ```bash